instana/terraform-provider-instana/docs/resources/slo_alert_config.md

 The burn_rate_config block is applicable only for burn rate alerts (i.e., when `alert_type` = `burn_rate_v2`).
 This setting is required in such cases.
 Currently, two types of burn rate alert configurations are supported:
 - **Single Window, Single Threshold**: Uses a single threshold and a single alerting window.
 [Details](#burn-rate-config-fields-reference)
-- **Multiple Windows, Muttiple Thresholds**: Uses both short and long alerting windows with respective thresholds.
+- **Multiple Windows, Multiple Thresholds**: Uses both short and long alerting windows with respective thresholds.
 An alert is triggered if *both* threshold is breached (AND condition).[Details](#burn-rate-config-fields-reference)

 ### Burn Rate Config Fields Reference